Creation Story – Beginning of time…

 1634– Begert description of Mohawk/Oneida villages/way of life

 1642 – 1665; 1683 – 1698 – Oneida, along with the other Iroquois tribes, fight in the “Beaver Wars” (Also known as the Iroquois Wars) against the French settlers and other Native tribes allied with the French.
 The war was caused by the Dutch having a high demand for beaver furs, which caused the Iroquois to aggressively expand in order to find more hunting grounds.

 1702– Queen Anne of England, through the Society for the Propagation of the Faith, sends missionaries to work among the five Nations of the Iroquois Confederacy in New York State.
 (100th Anniversary of the Stone Church booklet, July 26, 1989)

-July 1775– The Continental Congress sent an address to the Six Nations urging them to remain neutral in the struggle with England.
+July 1775– The Continental Congress sends an address to the Six Nations urging them to remain neutral in their conflict with England; however, this was ultimately ignored by the Iroquois tribes.
+The Mohawk, Seneca, Onondaga, and the Cayuga remained loyal to Great Britain, while the Oneida and Tuscarora sided with the United States.

 May 1776– Continental Congress deemed it necessary to procure assistance of the Indians against the British.
 Attractive remunerative offers were made.
 No material aid, however, resulted.